isomerpages/moe-bukittimahpri/index.md

       button: Click Here
       url: https://bukittimahpri.moe.edu.sg/stay-connected-with-btps/
       image: /images/Stay_connected_with_BTPS_.jpg
+      alt: Stay connected with BTPS!
+      description: Stay connected with BTPS!
   - infobar:
       title: what our teachers and students love about our school!
       subtitle: Learn more about